Ergodic Mean-Field Games with aggregation of Choquard-type: Existence of classical solutions to the MFG system

 where $\bar{\la}$ is defined as in \eqref{lambda bar} (refer to \cite{BM}); and the map $G$ which to the couple $(u,\bar{\la})$ associates the function $m$ which solves (weakly)

 We look for a fixed point of the map $\mathcal{F}:\mu\mapsto m$ defined as the composition of $F$ and $G$, namely $\mathcal{F}(\mu):=G(F(\mu))$.

-We are going to show that, once we have fixed $M$ (in an appropriate range), it is possible to choose appropriately $\xi, C$ in order that the map $\mathcal{F}$ defined on $A_{\xi, M, C}$ satisfies the assumptions of the Schauder Fixed Point Theorem \ref{cor11.2GT}.
-As we will see the regularization with $\phi$ in system \eqref{1 phi} is necessary in order to get precompactness of the image of $\mathcal{F}$.
+We are going to show that, once we have fixed $M$ (in an appropriate range), it is possible to choose appropriately $\xi$ and $C$ in such a way that the map $\mathcal{F}$ defined on $A_{\xi, M, C}$ satisfies the assumptions of the Schauder Fixed Point Theorem \ref{cor11.2GT}.
+As we will see the regularization with $\p$ in the system \eqref{1 phi} is necessary in order to get precompactness of the image of $\mathcal{F}$.
 We start with some preliminary results.

 \begin{prop} Let us consider $\mu\in A_{\xi,M,C}$, $(u,\bar{\la})=F(\mu)$ and $m=G(u, \bar \lambda)=\mathcal{F}(\mu)$.
 Then, \begin{itemize} \item[i)] there exists a constant $C>0$ such that

 where $C$ depends on $C_V,b,\g,N,\bar{\la},\|K_\al\ast\mu\ast\p\|_\infty$. \item[ii)] the function $u$ is unique up to addition of constants and there exists $C>0$ such that